Ninesquared81/lexel/README.md

 It's best to use the external interface when calling `lxl_next_token()` and only poke around in the lexer internals when absolutely necessary.

-Let's consolidate all we've done so far and put the lexing into a loop so whe can lex the whole input.
+Let's consolidate all we've done so far and put the lexing into a loop so we can lex the whole input.

     struct lxl_lexer lexer = lxl_lexer_from_sv(SV_FROMT_STRLIT("/*1*/ 2 #+\n3 /* unclosed");
     lexer.line_comment_openers = (const char *[]){"#", NULL};